 The beautiful, natural Shinto shrine park invites children to build a bridge, crawl through a forest, encounter kami spirits, and make a wish at a wishing tree.

-Learn more about contemporary Japan through our programs for the public, free with admission.
-View the program schedule »
+Learn more about contemporary Japan through our fun and educational programs for the public, free with admission.

 There is also a fun app and game for your family to play: The League of Extraordinary Bloggers.
 It is a game developed for the Asian Culture Series to explore the Asian cultures featured in the five children’s museums traveling exhibits.

-This is exhibit was created by CMOM and is part of the Freeman Foundation Asian Culture Exhibit Series, funded by The Freeman Foundation and administered by Association of Children’s Museums.
+This is exhibit was created by the Museum and is part of the Freeman Foundation Asian Culture Exhibit Series, funded by The Freeman Foundation and administered by Association of Children’s Museums.